BCLibraries/burns-exhibits/content/Around-the-World-in-80-Books/_index.md

 title: "Introduction"

 # Title of exhibit
-exhibit_title: "Around the World in 80 Books: A Selection of Publishers Trade Bindings"
+exhibit_title: "Around the World in 80 Books"
+exhibit_subtitle: "A Selection of Publishers Trade Bindings"

 date: 2019-05-02T15:53:26-04:00